-We already work with external partners across our business on projects that deliver a range of commercial, environmental and social benefits.
+We work with external partners across our business on projects that deliver a range of commercial, environmental and social benefits.
 We also seek opportunities to collaborate through voluntary initiatives.

 Our current partnerships